CanadaAmericaTravel

 Grouse Mountain Skiing

-Grouse Mountain, The Peak of Vancouver is one of the North Shore Mountains in British Columbia, Canada.
-With an elevation of 1200 m (4100 feet), it’s a part of the Pacific Ranges in North Vancouver.
+Grouse Mountain, known as The Peak of Vancouver, is one of the iconic North Shore Mountains in British Columbia.
+With an elevation of 1,200 meters (4,100 feet), it’s part of the stunning Pacific Ranges in North Vancouver.

 Brief History of Grouse Mountain, North Vancouver